Challenges

 Solutions

-This project explores whether whole grain phytochemical-rich barley accessions can be developed from ancient grain (for improved climate credentials) to produce a significant change in blood sugar levels to complement the health claims associated with lipid lowering, supporting new food and drink market opportunities.
+This project explores whether whole grain phytochemical-rich barley accessions can be developed from ancient grain (with potentially improved climate credentials) to produce a significant change in blood sugar levels to complement the health claims associated with lipid lowering benefits, supporting new food and drink market opportunities.

 Selection and Analysis of Barley Accession

-To do this, we select barley from ancient lines based on high levels of (1,3;1,4)-β-glucan and phytochemical content.
+To do this, we will analyse barleys from a range of crosses bred from ancient landraces and select on based on high levels of β-glucan and phytochemical content.
 These are naked barley’s meaning the will not require to be dehulled.
 This is beneficial for commercial processing, reducing time and costs, as well as potentially allowing many of the micronutrients/phytochemicals found in the hull to be in the grain.
-The barley sample and a selected commercial line are being characterised for their macronutrient (protein, fibre), micronutrient and bioactive phytochemical content using standardised standard operating procedures.
-We are preparing barley porridges for analysis using standardised cooking procedures.
+The barley sample and a selected commercial line will be characterised for their macronutrient (protein, fibre), micronutrient and bioactive phytochemical content using standardised methods.

 Intervention Study

-We are conducting a dietary intervention study involving volunteers at risk of or living with T2DM.
-We are determining how the barley accession impacts on blood glucose and insulin levels compared to the commercial barley.
-We are also hosting a focus group with individuals at risk of or living with T2DM, and other important stakeholders in the supply chain, to understand barriers and opportunities for incorporating barley-based foods designed to reduce blood lipids and glucose into the diet.
-This evidence supports a multi-disciplinary approach to develop barley as a sustainable healthy staple food ingredient or wholegrain for Scotland’s farming and food production markets.
+We will be conducting an acute dietary intervention study involving volunteers at risk of or living with T2DM.
+We will determine how the barley accession impacts on blood glucose and insulin levels compared to the commercial barley and wheat.
+We will also host a focus group with individuals at risk of or living with T2DM, and other important stakeholders in the supply chain, to understand barriers and opportunities for incorporating barley-based foods designed to reduce blood lipids and glucose into the diet.
+This evidence will be used to support a multi-disciplinary approach to develop barley as a sustainable healthy staple food ingredient or wholegrain for Scotland’s farming and food production markets.

-The outcomes of this project are helping to open-up new markets for Scottish produced foods to meet the needs of people choosing a healthy lifestyle, as well as those living with or at risk of T2DM.
+The outcomes of this project will help to open-up new markets for Scottish produced foods to meet the needs of people choosing a healthy lifestyle, as well as those living with or at risk of T2DM.

 Related Projects